 The laws exist independently of human recognition.
 The reality that instantiates them (the fact that entities possess determinate natures and exclude their opposites) obtains whether or not any mind apprehends it.
 Yet these laws become active within the domain of knowledge only through consciousness.
 Mind does not generate them but serves as the medium through which they are recognized and formulated explicitly.

 Human intelligence did not invent logic; it discovered it, translating implicit structure into explicit principle.
-Because reality operates according to these laws (because trees genuinely differ from stars) human cognition had always conformed to logical principles long before Aristotle's formalization.
+Because reality differentiates entities (trees are not stars) human cognition had always conformed to logical principles long before Aristotle’s formalization.
 Pre-philosophical thought operated logically even without theoretical awareness of logic's structure.

 Having established logic's negative function (its capacity to refute error) we must now examine its positive dimension: its power to generate knowledge and understanding.